hmcts/cnp-module-waf/README.md

   ]
 ```

-## Using Path Based Rules
+## Using Path Based Routing Rules
-It is possible to apply request routing based on the routes.
-For example, for diverting requests for a specific path (e.g. /uploads) to another backend the following changes need to be done to the configuration above.
+In Azure Application Gateway, it's possible to apply request routing based on the routes.
+For example, for diverting requests for a specific path (e.g. /uploads) to another backend pool the following changes need to be done to the configuration above.
+This configuration diverts those requests made to `/uploads` to another backed (i.e. palo-alto) while the others are sent to the default backend address pool.

+The `PathBased` routing requires sections identified with `requestRoutingRulesPathBased` and `urlPathMaps` and these sections are optional in case only `Basic` routing is used.
+It is possible to mix the Basic rule setting and PathBasedRouting as in the following sample.
 ```
   requestRoutingRules = [
+   {
+      name                = "http-www"
+      ruleType            = "Basic"
+      httpListener        = "${var.product}-http-listener-www"
+      backendAddressPool  = "${var.product}-${var.env}-backend-pool"
+      backendHttpSettings = "backend-80-nocookies-www"
+    },
+    {
+      name                = "https-www"
+      ruleType            = "Basic"
+      httpListener        = "${var.product}-https-listener-www"
+      backendAddressPool  = "${var.product}-${var.env}-backend-pool"
+      backendHttpSettings = "backend-443-nocookies-www"
+  ]

+  requestRoutingRulesPathBased = [
     {
       name                = "http-gateway"
       ruleType            = "PathBasedRouting"
       httpListener        = "${var.product}-http-listener-gateway"